BNUCNL/dnnbrain/docs/tutorials/index.rst

 ========

 We use the AlexNet model and BOLD5000 dataset [#0]_ to demonstrate the versatility and usability of DNNBrain in characterizing the DNN and in examining the correspondences between the DNN and the brain.
-The results are also used in our `bioRxiv paper <https://www.biorxiv.org/content/10.1101/2020.07.05.188847v1>`__, and more description about the model and dataset can be found at the 'Methods' part of this paper.
+The results are also used in our `paper <https://doi.org/10.3389/fncom.2020.580632>`__, and more description about the model and dataset can be found at the 'Methods' part of this paper.

 .. topic:: Data:

+   | All the data you'll need for this tutorial is uploaded to `OSF <https://osf.io/gzwav/>`__.
+Here are some descriptions and specific download links.
-   | The stimulus images are available by click `here <https://osf.io/hy5m7/download>`__, and a :doc:`.stim.csv <../user_guide/file_format>` file named as `all_5000scenes.stim.csv <https://osf.io/7c8th/download>`__ is used to tell DNNBrain where and what the inputs are.
+   | The stimulus images are available by clicking `here <https://osf.io/hy5m7/download>`__, and a :doc:`.stim.csv <../user_guide/file_format>` file named as `all_5000scenes.stim.csv <https://osf.io/7c8th/download>`__ is used to tell DNNBrain where and what the inputs are.
    | The BOLD response maps for each image are available at `here <https://osf.io/ube86/download>`__.
+   | The VTC mask is available by clicking `here <https://osf.io/w7ved/download>`__.
+   | More details about the data can be found in `readme.txt <https://osf.io/3ng7k/download>`__.

 .. topic:: Tutorials: